-85. The DRBC Regulations would authorize natural gas well development without analyzing potential adverse climate change impacts resulting from the venting and leakage of methane during production, distribution, storage or use of natural gas within or from the Basin, or measures to mitigate those potential impacts.
+- 92. Although, from a climate change perspective, the combustion of natural gas is generally regarded as producing less CO2 emissions than the combustion of coal or oil on a per unit energy produced basis, natural gas development can result in significant emissions of methane directly to the atmosphere, thereby further contributing to climate change.
+Methane is a greenhouse gas 25 times more potent over a 100 year timeframe than CO2.
+Thus, the release of natural gas to the atmosphere during production, distribution, storage or use of natural gas can reduce or eliminate climate change benefits associated with natural gas when compared to other fossil fuels. - 93.
+The DRBC Regulations would authorize natural gas well development without benefit of an EIS that would analyze and seek to mitigate potential adverse climate change impacts resulting from the venting and leakage of methane during production, distribution, storage or use of natural gas within or from the Basin, or measures to mitigate those potential impacts.
 The failure to take mitigation measures would cause harm to the health, safety, and welfare of New Yorkers, and harm to New York's proprietary interests as well.